Read this article in Español, Français, Deutsch, 日本語.

-Recently, LinuxQuestions.org did a “Browser of the Year” poll.
-We came in 4th behind Firefox (the de facto default Linux browser), Chrome and Chromium.
+One year ago, LinuxQuestions.org did a “Browser of the Year” poll.
+We came in 4th behind Firefox (the de facto default Linux browser), Chrome, and Chromium.

 Considering that we’ve been in the browser game a lot shorter than the browsers ahead of us, this is quite an achievement.

-In February 2020, 16% of new installs of Vivaldi were on Linux.
+In December 2020, 20% of new installs of Vivaldi on desktop were on Linux.
 In addition, the number of Vivaldi users on Linux is now higher than those on Mac, which tells us that Linux users are flocking to Vivaldi in much greater numbers than users of other platforms.

 But what makes Vivaldi the best browser available for Linux, the lightweight, efficient, and resistant to viruses platform?